 However, it should always be noted that the two-word key term, urban-rural, used to designate our spatial context, has been created deliberately to follow no specific pattern in terms of word order.
-This is considered important in order to do away with the mind-set that gives, in writing or speaking, precedence to either of them
+This is considered important in order to get rid of the mind-set that gives, in writing or speaking, precedence to either of them.